-DISTRIBUTION: In NC, it is nearly statewide, but appears to be absent from a few of the southeastern Coastal Plain counties, though there is at least one record each from Brunswick and Pender counties.
+DISTRIBUTION: In NC, it is found essentially statewide, but is scarce in a few southeastern Coastal Plain counties, though there is at least one record each from Brunswick and Pender counties.

-Occurs over nearly all of the eastern and central US, and barely into southern Canada.
+Occurs over nearly all of the eastern and central United States, and barely into southern Canada.
 It ranges south to southeastern NC, LA, and TX, but is absent in the extreme Southeast (FL and adjacent coastal areas).

 ABUNDANCE: Generally abundant over the range in NC, except less numerous near the coast, and more scarce in the southeastern quarter of the Coastal Plain.
 Also, less numerous at high elevations, where it is generally replaced by the North American Deermouse.
 Considered to be the most numerous mammal in the state, in terms of total number of individuals.
+Note that the iNaturalist website contains photos for many of the state's mountain and Piedmont counties, and the editors have not taken the time to update the map with "Photo" records/documentation across the entire state unless the county had previously no known records (white on the map).